alehpineda/obsidian_vault/00_Inbox/Homelab.md

 - List of PCs

 Network
-- List of routers, switches,
+- List of routers, switches, modems

 Projects